Q: Who built the Gila Cliff Dwellings?

 Q: Can you see the dwellings from the road?

 A: No. The cliff dwellings are only visible from a trail which is not accessible for strollers or wheelchairs.
-It is an easy half mile hike along the canyon bottom to a viewpoint of the dwellings.
+It is an easy hike along the canyon bottom to a viewpoint of the dwellings.
 To reach the dwellings themselves, you must hike 175 feet up a rocky trail.

 Q: Can we go inside the dwellings?